Letter

 From

-the first one until the present time has been about seven years of actively
+the first one until the present time has been about twelve years of actively

 surveying or enumerating as it is also referred to.
 I work as a volunteer.
 I have been out in the winter when my hands